-We generally permit the giving and receiving of business gifts and entertainment that are reasonable, are neither lavish nor excessive in frequency, are consistent with accepted, lawful business practices, and where no inference can be drawn that the gift or entertainment could influence you in the performance of your duties for Wells Fargo.
+We generally permit the giving and receiving of business gifts and entertainment that are reasonable; are neither lavish nor excessive in frequency; are consistent with accepted, lawful business practices; and where no inference can be drawn that the gift or entertainment could influence you in the performance of your duties for Wells Fargo.
 But if not handled carefully, the giving or receiving of gifts or entertainment can be illegal or may damage Wells Fargo's reputation, especially if it appears to influence a business decision.

-Giving and receiving gifts and entertainment are always unacceptable if they are:
+Giving and receiving gifts and entertainment with external parties is always unacceptable if it is:

-- Illegal, including those that attempt or intend to influence or reward in connection with Wells Fargo business, - Given in exchange for a business referral, to improperly influence, or to gain another form of business advantage, - In the form of cash or cash equivalents, - Indecent or otherwise do not comply with our values, - In excess of the gift limitations in the Gifts and Entertainment Policy and /or other applicable policies based on your position, or - Intended to circumvent our Travel Policies.
+- Illegal, including when it attempts or intends to influence or reward in connection with Wells Fargo business - Offered in exchange for a business referral, to improperly influence, or to gain another form of business advantage - In the form of cash or cash equivalents, - Indecent or otherwise does not comport with our values - In excess of the gift limitations in the Gifts and Entertainment Policy and /or other applicable policies based on your position - Intended to circumvent our Gifts and Entertainment Policy and other applicable policies

-Before providing gifts or entertainment to individuals or entities involved in contract negotiations or competitive bidding with Wells Fargo, team members should discuss with their manager and directors should discuss with the General Counsel, with sensitivity to the potential for the appearance of improper influence.
+Before providing gifts or entertainment to individuals or entities involved in contract negotiations or competitive bidding with Wells Fargo, team members should discuss with their manager, and directors should discuss with the General Counsel, with sensitivity to the potential for the appearance of improper influence.

 - When giving a gift or providing entertainment, keep in mind that your actions should never violate applicable laws, and they should be consistent with the customs and policies of Wells Fargo and the recipient. - Be aware that providing gifts or entertainment to public officials and government entities is controlled by very strict laws and regulations, violations of which can have severe consequences for you and for the company.
-Preclear all proposed gifts and entertainment provided to public officials or government entities.
+Preclear proposed gifts and entertainment provided to public officials or government entities in accordance with corporate policies through the Global Preclearance System. - Some team members are subject to additional requirements and restrictions, including preclearance under their line of business policies and procedures.